HamStudy/examtools-docs/content/docs/cve/cveSessionLocation.md

 ## Create Specific Display Names:

 Use a specific location name as a display name.
-If you have more than one team lead and/or test location under the same team identifier, create display names that make sense to you and your session schedulers.
-Using *home, church, fire station, library, etc.* are common names.
+If you have more than one team lead and/or test location under the same team identifier, create display names that make sense to you and your session schedulers. *Home, church, fire station, library, etc.* are common names.
 Choose a proper name or descriptive phrase instead.

 Good examples: